 There have also been a few papers looking at baobab for its anti-microbial, anti-viral and anti-inflammatory properties but more research is needed into this fruit as there really isn’t enough at this stage to make any definitive health claims.

 There don’t appear to be any significant side effects to baobab but, as more research is needed, it is best to check with your GP if you are taking any medication, pregnant or are breastfeeding before consuming baobab powder.

-As baobab is a good source of vitamin C, consuming too much may cause stomach pains, diarrhoea or flatulence if you exceed the recommended 1,000mg a day – but you would need to be consuming over 300g of baobab fruit powder a day in order to reach these amounts.
+As baobab is a good source of vitamin C, consuming too much may cause stomach pains, diarrhoea or flatulence if you exceed tolerance levels of 1,000mg a day – but you would need to be consuming over 300g of baobab fruit powder a day in order to reach these levels.

 Baobab powder recipes